Quantum imaginary time evolution and UD-MIS problem: Quantum imaginary time evolution method

 After a Trotter sub-step $e^{-\tau h[l]}$ of the iteration $j$ we have

 The idea is to map the scaled non-unitary action $e^{-\tau h[l]}$ of the iteration $j$ on the state $\ket{\psi}$ to that of a unitary evolution $e^{-i\tau A[l,j]}$:

-Here $A[l,j]$ is a Hermitian operator associated to the $l$-th term $h[l]$ of iteration $j$ acting on a qubit domain $D_{l,j}$ of dimension $d_{l,j}$.
+Here $A[l,j]$ is a Hermitian operator associated with the $l$-th term $h[l]$ of iteration $j$ acting on a qubit domain $D_{l,j}$ of size $d_{l,j}$, where $D_{l,j}$ is the set of qubits where $A[l,j]$ acts non-trivially.
 The domain is usually chosen around the support of $h[l]$. $A[l,j]$ can be expanded as a sum of Pauli strings acting on $D_{l,j}$,